Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Superconducting properties of CsB12 and LaB12 from Density Functional Theory for Superconductors

+In this section we focus on the two compounds that appeared as the most promising in the previous section: CsB$_{12}$ (monovalent atom, highest \tc{}), and LaB$_{12}$ (trivalent atom, most likely to be synthesized, lowest \tc{}).
+We examine their vibrational and superconducting properties in detail, identify the factors that enable \XB{12} to support superconductivity, and validate the results of the previous section.

-To validate the general results on the superconducting properties of the previous section with a parameter-free theory, we solved the fully anisotropic SCDFT equations for the two extreme cases of the family: CsB$_{12}$ (monovalent atom, highest \tc{}), and LaB$_{12}$ (trivalent atom, most likely to be synthesized, lowest \tc{}).
-SCDFT permits us to obtain completely parameter-free estimates of the superconducting critical temperature, accounting on equal footing for phonon-mediated pairing, Coulomb repulsion, and gap anisotropy effects~\cite{Pellegrini_NatRev2024}.
+To study CsB$_{12}$ and LaB$_{12}$ with a parameter-free theory, we solved the fully anisotropic equations of SCDFT (DFT for superconductors).
+SCDFT permits us to obtain the superconducting critical temperature and gap, accounting on equal footing for phonon-mediated pairing, Coulomb repulsion, and gap anisotropy effects~\cite{Pellegrini_NatRev2024}.

 Fig.~\ref{figure6} displays the temperature-dependent superconducting gap (a) and its distribution over the Fermi surface (b).
 In both compounds, the superconducting gap is nearly isotropic, suggesting that the pairing interaction is uniformly distributed in momentum space, without strong band- or mode-selective enhancements.
-The calculated critical temperatures are 42~K for CsB$_{12}$ and 21~K for LaB$_{12}$ -- values that lie within the the range predicted by the McMillan–Allen–Dynes formula.
-Coulomb interactions in both these systems are strong, while a ratio $\frac{2\Delta}{T_c}$ is 4.2 and 3.7 suggests that coupling is on the moderate/weak regime.
+The calculated critical temperatures are 42~K for CsB$_{12}$ and 21~K for LaB$_{12}$ -- values that lie at the lower and upper limit of the range predicted with the McMillan formula for the two compounds, respectively.
+This result suggests that Coulomb interactions in both these systems are strong, while a ratio $\frac{2\Delta}{T_c}$ is 4.2 and 3.7 suggests that coupling is on the moderate/weak regime.

-To investigate in detail the microscopic origin of the large difference in \tc{} we analyze the two components of the pairing kernel: the screened electron–electron repulsion, and the attractive electron–phonon interaction, described by the static Coulomb interaction $W(\xi,\xi')$ ~\cite{Pellegrini_NatRev2024,AllenMitrovic1983,Flores_PR_2020perspective} and the Eliashberg spectral function $\alpha^2F(\omega)$\, shown in Fig. \ref{figure7} (a) and (b), respectively.
+We move to analyze the two components of the pairing kernel: the screened electron–electron repulsion, and the attractive electron–phonon interaction, described by the Eliashberg spectral function $\alpha^2F(\omega)$\ and the static Coulomb interaction $W(\xi,\xi')$ ~\cite{Pellegrini_NatRev2024,AllenMitrovic1983,Flores_PR_2020perspective}, shown in Fig. \ref{figure7} (a) and (b), respectively.